Pareto Security

 How to enable Firewall and Stealth mode

-If you are unable to enable the firewall using System Preferences, try the Terminal commands described below.
+If that doesn't resolve the issue, try the Terminal commands described below.

 How to reset Firewall from Terminal